WHAT KIND OF CHURCH IS THE SUMMIT?

 WHAT SHOULD I WEAR?

 We want you to dress comfortably as a part of enjoying our relaxed atmosphere.
 You’ll find people wearing everything from shorts all the way to an occasional tie.
 So we just encourage you to come as you are and dress however you’d like.

+The answer is simply No, No, and No!
 We don’t want you to feel pressured.
 We always encourage people to participate in our services, but you won’t have to wear a sign saying “I’m a visitor!” or anything like that.
 There’s also no pressure for you to give financially if you’re just checking us out.
-Our regular attenders give their weekly tithes and offerings by placing them in one of our giving boxes.
+Our regular attendees give their weekly tithes and offerings by placing them in one of our giving boxes.
 If you like, you can just be anonymous.
 However, whenever you are ready and feel comfortable doing so, we do have a response card that we’d like you to fill out so we can get to know you better as you are getting to know us.

-At The Summit we strive for simplicity and value effectiveness not busyness.
+At The Summit we strive for simplicity and value effectiveness, not busyness.
 Many churches keep their people very, very busy with “church” activities and events throughout the week yet all that activity does not automatically equal effective ministry.
-Our weekend services are our main event each week.
+Our weekly services are identical and they are our main event each week.
 We pour a tremendous amount of energy into each of these experiences so that they are fresh, engaging, and spiritually challenging to your walk with God.
 We encourage our people to simply be involved in 3 things:

 We will fight complexity as a church organization because we assume your life is complex and packed enough already.
 So even though we won’t be developing a long list of sub-ministries and programs, we firmly believe a commitment to these 3 things will propel people to the next level in their relationship with God as we follow Christ.